GunalGupta/Academic-Plagiarism-Checker---For-Handwritten-Submissions/README.md

     pip install -r requirements.txt
     ```

 3. Replace `{Your API Key}` in the code with your actual API key for OCR functionality.
+The API can be found after creating an account at : (https://apilayer.com/marketplace/image_to_text-api)

 4. Replace `{Your API Key}` in the code with your actual API key for Open AI functionality.

 ## Usage